Montana Tech Orediggers football: Chuck Morrell Era (2011–2019)

 Following Green's retirement, Chuck Morrell, who had previously been the defensive coordinator at South Dakota, was hired as the Orediggers' new head coach.
 Montana Tech posted a total record of 52 wins and 44 losses under Morrell and made the playoffs in 2012, 2015, and 2016, including winning the 2012 Frontier Conference championship, the team's first since 2004.
 During Morrell's tenure, he received the Frontier Conference coach of the year award in 2012, 2015, and 2016.
 Morrell left the team following the 2019 season in order to take an assistant coaching job at NCAA Division I Fresno State.

 Kyle Samson Era (2020–present)

 Following Morrell's departure, the Orediggers named offensive coordinator Kyle Samson as the team's new head coach.
 Before Montana Tech, Samson was the head coach at Flathead High School in Kalispell, Montana for five years, and became Tech's offensive coordinator for just one season before being promoted to head coach.

 In 2020, Samson's first season, Montana Tech did not play a football season due to the COVID-19 pandemic.
 The Frontier Conference held a modified, conference-only season in the spring of 2021, but Montana Tech (as well as Montana Western and Southern Oregon) did not participate.

+In 2025, Samson led Montana Tech to a 12–1 overall and 6–1 conference record, claiming the Frontier East division title.
+The Orediggers received the No. 3 overall seed in the NAIA playoffs, advancing to the quarterfinals.
+Samson was named the NAIA Coach of the Year by the Victory Sports Network.